 - 8 tablespoons (1 stick) unsalted butter at room temperature

 - Salt to taste

-- 2. Spoon it into a resealable container of some sort and keep it in the fridge for up to a couple of weeks–though chances are you’ll need to make yourself a second batch long, long before then.
+- Spoon the chili honey butter into a resealable container of some sort and keep it in the fridge for up to a couple of weeks–though chances are you’ll need to make yourself a second batch long, long before then.

 Nutrition information is automatically calculated, so should only be used as an approximation.